 It sounds simple enough, but it involves challenges that are difficult to solve on your own.
-You’ve got to focus on marketing at the corporate level, but you also have franchisees that have their own unique set of local issues, goals, and marketing strategies.
+You’ve got to focus on marketing at the corporate level, but you also have

 To build a strong brand, both the franchisor and the franchisees must send consistent marketing messages to prospective and current customers.
 You need a well-designed system in place that sets strict rules for the use of brand trademarks, one that controls the creation and usage of all the marketing and advertising materials.

-A brand management software solution is the answer.
+A franchise brand management software solution is the answer.
 You can empower your franchisees with the marketing assets they need while keeping the local collateral brand compliant.
 A universal marketing resource includes brand-approved assets and locally customizable marketing templates.
 The result?
 Every location gets the marketing materials they need while maintaining brand compliance.

 Put a Franchise Marketing Solution to Work for Your Brand

 Franchise organizations face unique challenges when developing and distributing marketing collateral.
 This includes print ads, direct mail, digital campaigns, and point-of-sale displays.
 Marketing managers need a brand management software solution that can help guide franchisee participation with a variety of individual location requirements and capabilities.

 BlueSky ETO’s software solution helps you overcome these challenges.
 You’ll have Digital Asset Libraries with self-serve Brand Marketing Centers.
 You’ll also have Automated Marketing Campaign solutions.
 They can simplify your franchise marketing efforts while generating improved response rates.

 Your franchise business faces unique challenges when it comes to creating and distributing marketing materials.
 As a franchise marketer, you need solutions that build a strong brand to recruit and retain customers.
 You also need to support your franchisees, who have...